 Many-a-times, you want to connect another device to the network but you don’t remember the password and you don’t want to ask the admin for the password.
 Then you have to look for the other ways to retrieve the password stored on your Android device.
 Today we will show you a simple app that will retrieve all the WiFi passwords on your Android device.
 The only catch in this process is that you need root access on your device for this app to work.
 Without any further ado, let’s see how it’s done.

 Recover WiFi Password Using Android Device

-If you have a rooted device, follow the below procedure or else first visit our exclusive website for Android tutorials to root your device: DroidViews.
+If you have a rooted device, follow the below procedure or else root your Android device first.

 - Download the Wi-Fi key recovery app from the above download section and install it on your Android device.